wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 This operational practice relies on the DHCP server knowing the IP address assignments.
 Therefore, the practice does not work if static IP addresses are manually configured on devices or self-assigned addresses (such as when self-configuring an IPv6 address using SLAAC {{!RFC4862}}) are used.

-The lack of this parity with IPv4 is one of the reasons that may be hindering IPv6 deployment, especially in enterprise networks.

 This document provides a mechanism for a device to inform the DHCPv6 server that the device has a self-configured IPv6 address (or has a statically configured address), and thus provides parity with IPv4 in this aspect.